DevExpress-Examples/how-to-bind-the-accordioncontrol-to-data-using-the-childrenselector-property-t596779/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# WPF Accordion Control - Bind to data through the ChildrenSelector property
+# WPF Accordion Control - Bind to a data source that contains hierarchical data objects of different types

-This example binds the [AccordionControl](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.class) to data using the [AccordionControl.ChildrenSelector](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector.property) property.
+This example binds the [`AccordionControl`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl) to data objects of different types using the [`AccordionControl.ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector.property) property.

 Refer to the [Data Binding](https://documentation.devexpress.com/WPF/118635/Controls-and-Libraries/Navigation-Controls/Accordion-Control/Data-Binding) topic for more information.

 ## Implementation details

-In this example, the [AccordionControl](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) is bound to a flat list of `Category` objects.
-Each `Category` stores a collection of `Item` objects in its `Items` property.
+The [`AccordionControl`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl) control uses the [`ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector) property to bind a flat list of `Category` objects.
+Each `Category` contains a collection of `Item` objects in its `Items` property.

-To build a hierarchical view from the flat structure, the [AccordionControl](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) uses the [`ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector.property) property.
-This property is set to a custom implementation of the `IChildrenSelector` interface:
+To build a hierarchical view, the [`AccordionControl`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl) needs to access child items dynamically.
+However, the data structure uses different object types (`Category` and `Item`) that do not share a common base class with a unified `Children` property.
+In this reason you cannot use the [`ChildrenPath`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenPath) property to specify the child collection name.

+The [`AccordionControl`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl) control uses the [`ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector) property, which accepts a custom implementation of the `IChildrenSelector` interface.
+This technique allows the control to selectively return child items only for specific types:

 ```csharp
 public class MySelector : IChildrenSelector {